ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 <a name="q1"></a>

 * **Question 1:** The times required per one million iterations should be very comparable between the two analyses.
-On my machine, about 6 minutes are required in both cases, with the analysis of file `combined.xml` being slightly faster.
+On my machine, about 6 minutes are required in both cases, with the analysis of file `beast2.xml` being slightly faster.
 Thus, to complete the 25 million iterations specified in both files, run times of about 2.5 hours are required.

 <a name="q2"></a>